schefflaa/betacode/README.md

 This tool is designed for people who need to type complex diacritical characters, such as œ̣̃́ (`#o1?-~/`).

-It facilitates the typing process by allowing these complex characters to be entered using alternative code.
+It facilitates the typing process by allowing these characters to be entered using alternative code.

 Start by typing `#` followed by the base letter and diacritical marks.